sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 strict hierarchy of operations, and more complex operations can only have simpler operations in their parameters.

+All voting operations follow this metaformat:

+    ; All a generic voting operation has to do is say what kind it is.
+    GenericVotingOp = {
+        op : tstr,
+        * tstr => any,
+    }

+Note that some voting operations require a sort or comparison operation over CBOR values.
+This operation is defined later in appendix E; it works only on homogeneous inputs.

 ### Generic voting operations